 |2 = controlled goods||1 = transit||001 = community transit (NCTS)|

 |3 = controlled drugs||2 = warehouse type A, C, D and E||002 = national transit for plant health material|

 |4 = excise goods||3 = removal from temporary storage||040 = free circulation|

 |6 = normal (EIDR imports at frontier)||4 = free zone||061 = simplified economic relief|

 |09 = FSD|

-These codes cannot be used as the first 2 digits of the procedure code, but only to indicate the previous procedure, eg 4054 = entry for free circulation and home use of goods previously placed under Inward Processing Relief (IPR) - suspension system in another member state. ↩
+These codes cannot be used as the first 2 digits of the procedure code, but only to indicate the previous procedure, eg 4054 = entry for free circulation and home use of goods previously placed under Inward Processing Relief (IPR) - suspension system in the UK or an EU member state.↩